Ten top things to do in South Africa with Rovos Rail

 Off-train excursions are included in the cost of your journey, and you’ll enjoy hot scented towels and chilled champagne as you re-board after each outing.

-Have you experienced any of these ten top things to do in South Africa with Rovos Rail?
-We would love to hear your thoughts.
+Do you have any tips for top things to do in South Africa?
+We would love to hear from you.
 Please leave a comment below.